 If you weigh between 50 and 265 pounds, you can go ziplining.
 However, we can’t just take your word for it… we have to weigh all guests before we let them join a tour.
 Guests under the age of 19 will require a waiver that has been signed by a parent or legal guardian.

-Yes, we can run a zip tour with a minimum of two guests and a maximum of six guests in the same social group.
+Yes, at this time, we can run a zip tour with a minimum of two guests and a maximum of eight guests.
 While we’re happy to accept walk-up customers, we recommend booking at least a day in advance to avoid disappointment.
 We are extremely busy during peak season, so we encourage larger groups to book further in advance by calling 1-844-888-6695, or make a reservation online.

 Our staging area is conveniently located right next to Fairmont Hot Springs Resort, which is one of the top places to go in BC.
 You can enjoy amenities such as: soaking in mineral pools, relaxing with a spa treatment or enjoying a meal at one of the onsite cafes or restaurants.